 In a nutshell, it’s all about what you can do – and doing it well!

 Importance of practicing engineering in the real world

 Engineering in the real world demands a different set of skills than what you learn in a classroom.
 When making design decisions, you need to consider practical aspects like:

 - Will it fit?

-- What elements will disturb the design (e.g. heat, wind, dust, etc.)
+- Which physical elements will cause disturbance (e.g. heat, wind, dust, etc.)?

 SUBSCRIBE TO ENGINEER CALCS NEWSLETTER

 Author Bio: Koosha started Engineer Calcs in 2019 to help people better understand the engineering and construction industry, and to discuss various science and engineering-related topics to make people think.
 He has been working in the engineering and tech industry in California for well over 15 years now and is a licensed professional electrical engineer, and also has various entrepreneurial pursuits.